Port 8443 — Alternative HTTPS

 Troubleshooting

-lsof -i :8443 (Mac/Linux) or netstat -ano | findstr :8443 (Windows).
+| Find what's using 8443 | sudo lsof -i :8443 (Linux/Mac) | netstat -ano | findstr :8443 (Windows) |